John Askin: Slaves and personal life

 John Askin owned eight enslaved people in Michigan.
 He owned an Odawa woman named Monette or Manette when he lived in Michilimackinac.
 They had three children, John, Catherine, and Madeline.
 He freed Monette in 1766.

 Askin bought and sold Native American and African American slaves.
 He also had one indentured servant.

+John Askin actively sought to procure attractive Native American female slave children to satisfy either his personal needs or to satisfy the needs of his clients.
+In a May 18, 1778 letter to a trader contact at the French trading post in Michilimackinac, he writes "I shall need two pretty panis girls from 9 to 16 years of age.
+Please speak to these gentlemen to get them for me."

 He married Marie-Archange Barthe, after June 21, 1772, when he contracted to marry her.
 He had an additional nine children with his wife, and treated his children all the same, including providing them with a good education.
 Askin died at Sandwich in 1815.
 His son-in-law, Elijah Brush inherited his American farm and enslaved people.

 According to Marcel Trudel, Askin owned 23 slaves during his life.